HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 Here we will see how we can change our icon of the App

-Click on file -> new -> Image Asset the following interface would apper
+Click on file -> new -> Image Asset the following interface would appear

 ![alt-text](Images/17.PNG)

-CLick on the path and select the image from your pc for icon you can resize the icon according to different app icons style for e.g (circular, square etc)
+CLick on the path and select the image from your pc for icon, you can resize the icon according to different app icons style for e.g (circular, square etc)

 ![alt-text](Images/18.PNG)

-## THANKYOU
+## THANK YOU